-Bowen has several accommodation options for families.
-There is something for every budget.
-Horseshoe Bay Resort is an excellent choice, it caters for all budgets with various styles of accommodation.
+Bowen has several accommodation options and there is something for every budget.
+If you are towing a caravan, Horseshoe Bay Resort is an excellent choice and it is only a short stroll to the beach.

 Once checked in, you may like to enjoy a dip in the ocean at Gray's Bay, followed by dinner at The Cove Restaurant where you can relax and take in the stunning sunset over the bay.
+Another great choice for accommodation is Rose Bay Resort - absolute beachfront.

-For all accommodation options, check out the list on page 48 of the Bowen and Collinsville Visitors Guide.
+For all accommodation options, check out the list on pages 49 and 50 of the Bowen and Collinsville Visitors Guide.